 The POSIDON HELLAS having just docked in the port of Piraeus.
-In 2020, I traveled with her once, back when I went from Piraeus to Aegina on 18 August 2020.
+That summer, I traveled with her once, back when I went from Piraeus to Aegina on 18 August 2020.

 The DIONISIOS SOLOMOS seen in Piraeus, right before leaving for the Western Cyclades.